 And don’t forget it’s not just the ultimate goal, the top of the mountain, that you need to clearly articulate and regularly repeat.
 It’s the path up the mountain, the staging points and the next goal.
 Picking a goal that is too ambitious and which the teams don’t believe is achievable is just as demotivating as not having a goal at all.

 As the digital transformation leader for your business, you need to set and maintain strong alignment around the purpose, strategy, and priorities – you need to communicate the desired business outcomes, explaining both the what and the why.
 Never assume that once is enough, your delivery teams need to keep being reminded what the ultimate goal is as well as the short term target.

-If you can paint the steps of transition for your teams they will understand the journey and sign up to helping you get there – that’s not to say it won’t change, a go-to-market strategy must remain flexible and be updated as a result of customer feedback, changing market conditions, competitor response to your product etc.
+If you can paint the steps of transition for your teams, they will understand the journey and sign up to helping you get there – that’s not to say it won’t change, a go-to-market strategy must remain flexible and be updated as a result of customer feedback, changing market conditions, competitor response to your product etc.

-A “go to market” strategy is most important where companies have an existing technology estate and need to keep their current services running while moving to a new way of operating.
-You must carefully balance those processes and the departments who will benefit most from new systems alongside the risk of pushing a new system which hasn’t had all of the kinks worked out and improvements implemented… transition is usually tougher for the early adopters.
+A “go to market” strategy is most important where companies have an existing technology estate and need to keep their current services running, while moving to a new way of operating.
+You must carefully balance those processes and the departments who will benefit most from new systems, alongside the risk of pushing a new system which hasn’t had all of the kinks worked out and improvements implemented… transition is usually tougher for the early adopters.

 In leading digital transformation, it is essential that you never lose sight of the strategic business ambition and required outcomes; and be alive to the fact they may change – they adapt with changing conditions, and so must you.

-Some transformations will take years and people will change through this period, it is critical you keep your shared vision and mission front and centre and that over time the direction isn’t allowed to “drift”.
+Some transformations will take years and people will change through this period.
+As a digital transformation leader, it is critical you keep your shared vision and mission front and centre, and that over time the direction isn’t allowed to “drift”.

-Be open and work with the delivery team to make the necessary improvements that will turn it around.
+Be open and work with the delivery team to make the necessary improvements to turn it around.
 We’ve seen clients berating delivery teams because the leadership group got the business strategy wrong… that’s not going to help on the motivation and staff retention front.

 This isn’t an exercise for the leadership team to do in isolation but rather an open process across the whole team.
 If the Delivery Teams see that you’re listening to their feedback and making improvements, it will engender loyalty and ultimately build a happier, more productive team.